Reged1t/gdps-bot-discord/README.md

 This repository will allow you to create your bot based on my code that will interact with the database. (in geometry dash)

-First for start you need:
+# PIP3 or What you need to start
 python version 3
 PyMySQL (pip3 install pymysql3)
 discord.py (pip3 install discord.py)